Our2020View/Our2020View.github.io/miscmods.md

 <h3>Helpful Counter Space</h3>

 Here is an easy one that improved the flow of kitchen prep for us significantly.
 We don’t use the propane grill often, if ever, so had been wishing that we could re-claim the counter space that it was taking up.
 (We have counter top envy when thinking about the 24D model.)
-I saw an idea in a Motorhome magazine that used a large cutting board on rubber feet to cover up the grill AND the induction cooktp, but that seemed a bit excessive for our needs.
+I saw an idea in a Motorhome magazine that used a large cutting board on rubber feet to cover up the grill AND the induction cooktop, but that seemed a bit excessive for our needs.
 Instead, I found an old shelf that sort-of matched the decor, and fit the dimensions of the grill top:

 <img src="/assets/webcounter1.jpg"/>